robertu94/robertu94.github.io/content/learning/linux.markdown

 It is also possible to use other lighter-weight tools that are often packaged by default with Linux distributions, but I don't encourage this.
 Other tools don't always offer the room to grow and require the user to learn a different tool when they no longer meets their needs.
 These editors scale to even large projects such as the Linux kernel with million lines of code.

++ Don Knuth and Donald McIlroy both famously wrote a program to count the nth most frequently used words and print out the words and their frequencies.
+Knuth used a variant of Pascal taking over 10 pages.
+McIlroy used composition of shell scripts taking only 6 lines.
+When is shell scripting vs more traditional programming languages the better solution?
+{.activity}

 # Finding help and Debugging first steps